hericlesme/visualstudio-docs.pt-br/docs/extensibility/managing-universal-windows-projects.md

     }
     ```

-10. Chame este método depois que todos os outros códigos em `ShowMessageBox` para modificar o arquivo de nome do item no projeto compartilhado.
-Insira isto após o código que obtém o caminho completo do item no projeto compartilhado.
+10. Chame esse método depois que todos os outros códigos no `ShowMessageBox` para modificar o arquivo de nome do item no projeto compartilhado.
+Insira isto depois do código que obtém o caminho completo do item no projeto compartilhado.

     ```csharp
     // change the file name of an item in a shared project